1etb/wasteofaddons/README.md

 # wasteofaddons
-this is very useful if you are on wasteof
+this is very useful if you are on wasteof.money

-### addons
+## addons
 1. Post editor autosave

+## planned
+- [follows you] tag.
+- "flat" theme.